adeeld/CanvasGroupMeHelper/README.md

 # Rutgers CanvasGroupMeHelper

 ## Overview
-This project, developed by [Your Name] and Shayan, provides a convenient way for Rutgers students to communicate with their classmates.
+This project, developed by Adeel and Shayan, provides a convenient way for Rutgers students to communicate with their classmates.
 By inputting a course ID, students can easily send messages to everyone enrolled in that class.
 This tool is particularly useful for sharing GroupMe links and other important class-related information.

 ## Features
 - **Course ID Input**: Allows users to enter the specific course ID for their Rutgers class.